erduanhoda/OpenSource-CS/README.md

 # OpenSource-CS

 This repository is a collection/path of free resources for learning fundamentals of Computer Science.
 The main focus will be on the MIT OpenCourseWare.
-However, it may include courses and specializations from Coursera and edX.
+However, it may include courses and specializations from Coursera, edX and other useful resources.

 ### Introductory

 - 6.0001 - Introduction to Computer Science and Programming in Python - https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016
 - 6.01 - Introduction to Electrical Engineering and Computer Science I - https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-01sc-introduction-to-electrical-engineering-and-computer-science-i-spring-2011
 - Single Variable Calculus - https://ocw.mit.edu/courses/mathematics/18-01sc-single-variable-calculus-fall-2010/index.htm
 - 6.042 - Mathematics for Computer Science - https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015

 ### Foundations